Saturday, November 29, 2025

 What can you tell me about this excerpt from JH Franklin's 1910 book called "The Rebuilding of King Solomon's Temple?"

-Coach: The problem that all Freemasons (and interested others) face is breaking through the veil of allegory offered by both the fraternity and authors who write about it.
+Coach: The challenge that all Freemasons (and interested others) face is breaking through the veil of allegory offered by both the fraternity and authors who write about it.

 Let me emphasis this again.
 When you want to comprehend this passage in Franklin’s book (and MPH’s works as well) and do so within the context of Masonic Development, you MUST stop thinking linearly and historically!
 It's all symbolic!